 My camera, with pictures of the research I was doing and of me with T. Berry Brazelton (whom I went to interview, who’s 92 years old now).

-Theo Colborn’s wonderful book about how environmental toxins are causing endocrine disruption, Our Stolen Future.
+Theo Colborn’s excellent book about how environmental toxins are causing endocrine disruption, Our Stolen Future.

 A glass tupperware with a blue rubber top.